dwwatson1/School_District_Analysis/README.md

 ![school_summary_no_replace](https://github.com/dwwatson1/School_District_Analysis/blob/main/Resources/school_summary_no_replace.PNG)

 As you can see, if we hadn't kept the data intact after replacing 9th-grade scores, like we were asked to by the school board, Thomas High School's district ranking would've declined well below the top 5 (Pena High School is #5 with an % overall passing of 90.54).
 The **% Passing Math**, **% Passing Reading**, and **% Overall Passing** values were 66.91%, 69.66%, and 65.07%, respectively.
-The steps we took in our new analysis, with the school board's guidance, prevented a localized occurence of academic dishonesty from being detrimental to Thomas High School's reputation and standing among PyCity District Schools.
+The steps we took in our new analysis, with the school board's guidance, prevented a localized occurrence of academic dishonesty from being detrimental to Thomas High School's reputation and standing among PyCity District Schools.